hotwax/oms-documentation/user-manuals/order-management/allocate-sales-order.md

 # Order Allocation
 _**This document outlines a step-by-step process to allocate the sales order items in the HotWax Commerce Order management system.**_

+To perform the order allocation tasks, we first navigate to the View Sales Order page:

+1. Go to  the Hamburger Menu in the OMS > Order Management section > Sales Orders to open the Find Sales Order page.
+2. Select the order ID to open the View Sales Order page.

 ## Release Items

 _**This document outlines a step-by-step process to release the sales order items in the HotWax Commerce Order management system.**_